erican22/Rock-Paper-Scissors-Lizard-Spock/README.md

 ### Test strategy
 ### Test results
 ## Deployment
+This project was started by creating a workspace in Gitpod using a template provided by Code Institute.
+Coding was made in browser window using Gitpod.
+The repository consists of an index.html file, favicon, audio files and an assets folder.
+The assets folder contains css folder with style.css file, js folder with script.js file, and folders for images.
+Changes were saved, committed and deployed using git.add, git.commit -m, and git.push commands.

+The finished website was deployed to Github Pages.
 ## Credits
 * Modal window <br>
 Some of the code to create a modal window comes from the w3schools.com website: